 Officially the Chief of Police.
-An absolutely despicable chap whichever way you look at it,
+A despicable chap whichever way you look at it.

 A famous singer in the stereotypical Diva mode.
 True of heart but relentlessly jealous.

 Painter by trade and the lover of Tosca.
-A republican to a fault who is not well liked by Scarpia.
+A republican to a fault who Scarpia does not well like.

-A sweet, bumbly priest who gets his facts badly wrong in Act I.
+A sweet, bumbling priest who gets his facts badly wrong in Act I.

 Act I - Running Time: 45 mins